FabianSilvaA/Code-Manuscript/README.md

 ## 📬 Contact

-For questions or replication of results:
+For questions regarding the repository or reproduction of the results:

+Fabián Silva-Aravena

+Universidad Católica del Maule

+Talca, Chile

-fasilva@ucm.cl
+Email: fasilva@ucm.cl